On the Stability of Undesirable Equilibria in the Quadratic Program Framework for Safety-Critical Control: Conclusion

 \section{Conclusion}

-In this work, we have fully characterized the conditions for existence of undesirable equilibrium points arising in the CLF-CBF QP framework and their stability properties, considering affine nonlinear systems and multiple safety objectives.
+In this work, we have fully characterized the conditions for existence of undesirable equilibrium points arising in the CLF-CBF QP framework and their stability properties, considering nonlinear, control-affine systems and multiple CBFs.
 In particular, we have shown that the conditions for existence and instability of boundary equilibria depend on \eqref{eq:fi} and its derivatives \eqref{eq:Jfi}.
-We demonstrate that boundary equilibrium points are always present for certain types of systems, and through the concept of CLF compatibility, we show that it is possible to choose the CLF in such a way that all stable boundary equilibrium points are removed.
-For driftless full-rank and LTI systems, the stability of the boundary equilibrium points can be studied using results from the theory of matrix polynomials, as described in \sref{sec:clf_compatibility}.
-Additionally, for this class of systems, we propose an algorithm for computing a compatible quadratic CLF with respect to a quadratic CBF, and a control strategy to modify the CLF geometry in \eqref{eq:QP_control}, aiming to remove all stable equilibrium points from the closed-loop system. \ifCLASSOPTIONcaptionsoff
+We have demonstrated that boundary equilibrium points cannot be fully removed in general, and through the concept of CLF compatibility, we propose the possibility of choosing the CLF in such a way that all {\it stable} boundary equilibrium points are removed, for certain classes of systems.
+For driftless full-rank and LTI systems, the formation and stability of boundary equilibrium points with quadratic CLF-CBF pairs can be analyzed using the Q-function \eqref{eq:qfunction}, and in particular the theory of matrix polynomials, as described in \sref{sec:clf_compatibility}.
+Additionally, we have proposed an algorithm for computing a compatible quadratic CLF with respect to a quadratic CBF, and a control strategy to modify the CLF in \eqref{eq:QP_control}, aiming to remove all stable equilibrium points from the closed-loop dynamics. { Future related research aims towards extending the Q-function theory for CLF compatibility for general classes of systems and CLF-CBF pairs.}